Superluminous supernova progenitors have a half-solar metallicity threshold: Observational Data

-Unlike previous studies, which primarily focused on comparisons between SLSN hosts and GRB hosts, in this work we compare our SLSN sample with a volume-limited sample of galaxies within 11 Mpc from \citet{Ke08}.
+Unlike previous studies, which primarily focused on comparisons between SLSN hosts and GRB hosts, in this work we compare our SLSN sample with a Spitzer Local Volume Legacy (LVL) survey from \citet{Co14}, which consists of nearby galaxies within 11 Mpc, as well as the SDSS star-forming sample of \citet{Ya12}, which includes $\sim 110000$ galaxies with redshifts in the range $0.005 < z < 0.25$.
+Unlike the LVL sample, the SDSS sample is not complete, but its advantage is that it is at the same redshift regime as our SLSN host galaxy sample, and thus cosmic redshift evolution effects should not be a problem.
 This allows us to better identify the key property required to produce SLSNe Type I \footnote{While this paper was in preparation, a paper using similar methods, but different sample was released as a preprint \citep{Pe16}.
 However we note that our work was carried out independently.}.
-This Local Universe galaxy survey obtained H$\alpha$ images (\ie narrow-band photometry around the H$\alpha$ line) for 436 galaxies, including both dwarf and giant irregular/spiral star-forming galaxies, spanning a wide luminosity range of $-8 < {\rm M}_{B} < -21$.
+We cross match the LVL sample with an H$\alpha$ imaging survey (\ie narrow-band photometry around the H$\alpha$ line) of galaxies within 11 Mpc sample taken from \citet{Ke08}.
+This leaves us with a final sample of 204 galaxies that includes both dwarf and giant irregular/spiral star-forming galaxies, spanning a wide luminosity range of $-9.6 < {\rm M}_{B} < -20.7$.

 \citet{Ke08} give the H$\alpha$ luminosities for those galaxies, which we use to estimate the SFR.
 These luminosities are corrected for Milky Way reddening but not for internal extinction.
 Therefore, we have made our own internal dust extinction corrections using the Balmer decrement (H$\alpha$/H$\beta$) for 13 galaxies \citep{Mo10} within the 11 Mpc catalogue finding a correlation between their average $A_{V}$ and their observed galaxy H$\alpha$ luminosities of $A_{V} = 0.9445 \times \log{\rm L}_{H\alpha} - 36.536$ (with a correlation of 0.70 and a $1\sigma$ scatter in $A_{V}$ of 0.6 mag).
-We use this relation to obtain extinctions for the remainder of the 11 Mpc sample.
+We use this relation to obtain extinctions for the remainder of the \citeauthor{Ke98} sample.
 Negative values of $A_{V}$ are set to zero.
 We then employ the calibration of \citet{Ke98} (which assumes an IMF of \citealt{Sa55}) to estimate galaxy SFR from the extinction-corrected ${\rm L}_{H\alpha}$, and apply a further correction to convert to a Chabrier IMF by multiplying by a factor of 0.63.